spaceship-prompt/spaceship-prompt/API.md

 spaceship::is_hg || return
 ```

-## `spaceship::deprecated <deprecated> [message]`
+## `spaceship::deprecated <option> [message]`

-This utility checks if `deprecated` variable is set and if it is, prints the `message`.
+This utility checks if `option` variable is set and if it is, prints the `message`.
 The `message` supports escapes to set foreground color, background color and other visual effects.
+Read more about escapes in [13 Prompt Expansion](http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html) section of ZSH documentation.

 ### Arguments

-1. `deprecated` _Required_ — the name of a deprecated variable.
-If this variable is set (contains any value), then `"%B$deprecated%b is deprecated.` will be printed.
+1. `option` _Required_ — the name of a deprecated variable.
+If this variable is set (contains any value), then `"%B$deprecated%b is deprecated.` will be printed. `%B` and `%b` is escapes to set the bold style for text.
 2. `message` _Optional_ — a string for additional deprecation message.

 ### Example